etu/etu.github.io/src/content/_index.md

 I'm a developer and free software enthusiast.
 This page has historically mostly been a digital contact card so people can go here to find me in other locations on the internet.
-But further on it will contain blog articles about my computer-related journey trough life to get to where I am now and the systems I use today.
+Further on it may contain blog articles about my computer-related journey trough life to get to where I am now and the systems I use today.
 A lot has changed over the years, mostly for good.